A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Conclusion

-\begin{enumerate} \item A methodical representation of the two-dimensional patch dynamics scheme is proposed on general evolution equations on the generalized curvilinear coordinate system in a two-dimensional domain. \item The patch dynamics scheme is tailored to solve multiscale problems on non-uniform grids and non-rectangular domains, accommodating non-uniform and non-rectangular patch configurations within the physical domain.
-So, this method can be applied to general problems.
-In this article, the method is applied on linear unsteady CDR problems. \item Stretched grids with a stretching ratio, $\lambda=0.1$ provide a better accuracy compared to unstretched grids (or uniform grids where $\lambda$=0) and other stretching ratios ($\lambda\ne 0.1$).
-Stretched grids notably reduce errors substantially in the high-gradient regions. \item The proposed patch dynamics scheme can efficiently handle a non-axisymmetric diffusion problem in an annulus region with periodic and Dirichlet boundary conditions. \end{enumerate}
+\begin{enumerate} \item A methodical representation of a patch dynamics scheme is proposed for general unsteady, linear, heterogeneous convection-diffusion-reaction ($\mathsf{CDR}$) equations on a generalised orthogonal curvilinear coordinate system in a two-dimensional domain. \item The patch dynamics scheme is tailored to solve multiscale problems on non-uniform grids and non-rectangular domains, accommodating non-uniform and non-rectangular patch configurations within the physical domain. \item The proposed scheme is capable of handling convection-dominated unsteady heterogeneous $\mathsf{CDR}$ equations on a two-dimensional orthogonal curvilinear coordinate system, where the diffusion tensor and the convection velocity depend explicitly on the spatial variables.
+This scheme also efficiently handles space-time dependent source terms. \item A stretched grid is employed for such problems where high-gradient (or boundary layer) regions are observed.
+Stretched grids with a stretching ratio, $\lambda=0.1$, provide a better accuracy compared to unstretched grids (i.e., uniform grids where $\lambda=0$) and other stretching ratios ($\lambda\ne 0.1$).
+Stretched grids notably reduce errors substantially in the higher-gradient regions (or in boundary layer regions). \item Grid independence of the patch dynamics solutions for both constant and variable diffusivities in the heterogeneous $\mathsf{CDR}$ equations is performed, and it is observed that a $20\times 20$ macro grid with $\operatorname{N_t}=8500$ macro time steps provides grid independent results with sufficient accuracy. \item Overall, considering accuracy, computational time and memory usage, the proposed patch dynamics scheme performs much better compared to the full-domain simulation. \item The proposed patch dynamics scheme can efficiently handle a non-axisymmetric diffusion problem in an annulus with periodic as well as Dirichlet boundary conditions. \item Numerical results show that the patch dynamics solution converges to the true solution as the macroscopic grids and time levels are refined. \end{enumerate}

+As an initial development of the patch dynamics scheme in two-dimensional curvilinear coordinates, this article focuses exclusively on linear, unsteady, heterogeneous $\mathsf{CDR}$ equations.
+Further research is required to extend the framework to heterogeneous problems with highly oscillatory coefficients.